Need to talk? Call 1800 882 436.

 Epidurals are available at most hospitals, but not in birth centres or during home births.

-• If you have a long labour, an epidural allows you to sleep and recover your strength.
+If you are having a long labour, an epidural can allow you to sleep and recover your strength.

 What are the risks of having an epidural?

-An epidural is effective and generally safe.
-But there are some risks:
+While an epidural is generally safe and effective, there are some risks:

-• Some people develop a bad headache 24 to 48 hours after an epidural.
+• Rarely, people develop a bad headache 24 to 48 hours after an epidural.

-• There is a small chance of developing an infection.
+• There is a very small chance of developing a skin infection.

-• Very rarely, an epidural can cause permanent nerve damage.
+• Very rarely, an epidural can cause permanent nerve damage or paralysis.

 What should I ask my doctor or midwife about having an epidural?

-• If you can have an epidural at your chosen hospital or birth centre.
+• if you can have an epidural at your chosen hospital

 Learn more here about the development and quality assurance of healthdirect content.